aridoza/foundational-java/java-basics/data-types-and-variables-lesson/README.md

 <!-- Instructor note: As you code the following examples, ask the students the questions below.
 If they guess correctly, ask them to explain why.-->

-First off, let's talk a bit about those numeric data types.
+First off, let's talk about numeric data types.

 What do you expect to be printed to the console?